-An analogy that I like to use I read another book long time ago was that of a financial photograph.
+An analogy (類似) that I like to use, I read another book long time ago was that of a financial photograph.
 A balance sheet is like a financial photograph.
 What I mean by that?
 If you are all sitting in my classroom and I took a picture of you right now, the camera would record your posture at the moment the flash went off.

-Now the balance sheet is broadly classified into three main sections assets, liabilities and stockholders equity also called shareholders equity.
+Now the balance sheet is broadly classified into three main sections, assets, liabilities and stockholders equity also called shareholders equity.

-What is an asset, I like to use a one word working definition of an asset as something that the company owns.
-Just as you own a number of things in your personal lives.
-What are some things that you own, clothes, a car, may be more than one car, a house etc. All of these are your assets.
+What is an asset?
+I like to use a one word working definition of an asset as something that the company owns, just as you own a number of things in your personal lives.
+What are some things that you own?
+Clothes, a car, may be more than one car, a house etc. All of these are your assets.

 Similarly a company owns or can own a number of different items as well.
-Now for balance sheet reporting purposes the assets are further sub classified into several sub sections.
+Now for balance sheet reporting purposes, the assets are further sub classified into several sub sections.

-The first sub section under the asset group would be current asset, so what is a current asset.
+The first sub section under the asset group would be current asset, so what is a current asset?
 By definition a current asset is cash or any other asset that can be converted into cash within one year.

 GAAP specifies which accounts for current assets.
 Here are this illustrated two of them cash and account receivable as examples.

 Account receivable also called AR, what is an accounts receivable?
 When does an AR come on a company’s book?
-AR typically comes about when a company sells a product or provides a service on credit on account.
+AR typically comes about (起こる) when a company sells a product or provides a service on credit on account.
 On account is another term for on credit, so again if you were a company selling clothes and you sold clothes to a customer on credit, then that creates an accounts receivable on your books.

-So in keeping with a one word definition of an asset and that is something that the company owns, what is it that you the business owner owns, so the company owns when you have an AR.
+So in keeping with a one word definition of an asset, and that is something that the company owns.
+What is it that you the business owner owns, so the company owns when you have an AR?

 In this case what will happen is the company owns the right to receive money from the customer at a future specified date.
 So initially when the company sells those clothes on credit that creates an AR the company’s AR goes up.

-When the customer sends the money, makes the payment and the company receives the check that reduces the company’s AR.
+When the customer sends the money, makes the payment and the company receives the check.
+That reduces the company’s AR.
 So that’s a little bit about how AR comes about on a company’s books and how it goes down.

-Next we have other sections that broadly fall into the umbrella of long term assets.
+Next we have other sections that broadly fall into the umbrella（グループ） of long term assets.
 The first of these subsections that fall under the broad umbrella of long term assets would be property, plant and equipment.
 And some examples of accounts that fall in the property, plant and equipment subsection would be land and building.

-Then we have another subsection which is kind of a catch-all section called other assets, and one account that typically falls into the other account other assts section will be deposits.
+Then we have another subsection which is kind of a catch-all section called other assets, and one account that typically falls into the other account other assets section will be deposits.

 What I mean by a deposit?
 Let’s assume you are starting a company for the first time and you need to set up an account for the utilities, so you call up the utility company, and because you have no prior history with that company, they say to you send us a check for $1,000 as a deposit.